hartwigmedical/hmftools/amber/README.md

 # AMBER
-AMBER is designed to generate a tumor BAF file for use in PURPLE.
+AMBER is designed primarily to generate a tumor BAF file for use in PURPLE.

-Looking directly at the BAM files, AMBER locates heterozygous sites within the reference sample then calculates the allelic frequency of corresponding sites in the tumor.
+AMBER locates heterozygous sites within the reference sample bam then calculates the allelic frequency of corresponding sites in the tumor bam.

-AMBER also locates homozygous sites in the reference to detect evidence of contamination in the tumor.

-Finally, the Bioconductor copy number package is used to generate pcf segments from the BAF file.
+The Bioconductor copy number package is then used to generate pcf segments from the BAF file.

-Prior versions of AMBER relied on mpileups of the tumor and reference rather than the BAMs themselves.
-This method is deprecated but still available in the jar file as AmberFromPileupApplication.
-See below for more details.
+Additionally, AMBER is able to:
+  - detect evidence of contamination in the tumor from homozygous sites in the reference; and
+  - facilitate sample matching by recording SNPs in the germline

 ## R Dependencies
 Segmentation is done with the Bioconductor [copynumber](http://bioconductor.org/packages/release/bioc/html/copynumber.html) package.